%2F%2Fusers%2F57825b54-20fb-4e5d-80c5-d3c8d99a09cc%2Fratecard%2Fspeckled.png&w=1200&q=75)

-Redfish, or Red Drum, are the rock stars of Galveston Bay.
-They typically range from 20-30 inches, with some bulls pushing 40+ inches.
-Look for them in shallow flats, around oyster reefs, and near marsh edges.
-Fall is prime time when they school up for their spawning run.
-Anglers love Reds for their hard-fighting spirit and copper-red color with that distinctive black spot near the tail.
-They're also excellent eating.
-Use live bait like mullet or crabs, or try gold spoons and topwater lures.
-Here's a local trick: on calm days, cruise the flats and look for their tails breaking the surface as they feed.
+Redfish, or Red Drum, are the rockstars of Galveston Bay.
+They average 20-30 inches but can grow over 40.
+Look for them in super shallow water, often tailing in 1-2 feet.
+They love hanging around oyster reefs, marsh edges, and grass flats.
+Fall is prime time when big schools cruise the shorelines.
+Anglers can't get enough of their powerful runs and copper-colored sides with that distinctive black spot near the tail.
+They'll hit just about anything when they're fired up.
+Try gold spoons, soft plastics, or live bait like mullet or crab.
+Here's a local secret: on calm days, cruise the shorelines and look for their wakes or tails breaking the surface.
 Cut the engine, ease into casting range, and hold on tight when they hit!

 Vehicle Guest Capacity: 6